Bank of England interest rate cut and Open Banking: What they mean for UK small businesses

 Open banking lets businesses securely share financial data with approved providers, enabling better access to loans, smarter cash flow tools, and faster, cheaper payments.

-What are the hidden costs in small business payment systems?
+What hidden costs affect small business payment systems in the UK?

 High transaction fees, settlement delays, and currency charges can quietly reduce margins.
 Switching providers or using open banking payments often helps cut these hidden costs.